IT21203176/my_weather_app/README.md

-# Weather - A Personalized Weather Application
+# Weather - A Personalized Weather Application 🌎🌦️💧

 ## Introduction:

-WeatherNow is a web-based weather application designed to meet the specific requirements of Mr. Mickey Arthur.
+'⛅ W e a t h e r ' is a web-based weather application designed to meet the specific requirements of Mr. Mickey Arthur.
 This application allows users to access real-time weather data and forecasts for locations worldwide.
 It offers a user-friendly interface and advanced features for personalized weather information.

 ## Features:

-1. User Authentication:
+1. User Authentication 🗝️:
 Secure login functionality to ensure that only authorized users can access the application.

-2. Current Weather:
+2. Current Weather 💦:
 Real-time weather information for the user's predefined location (Colombo by default).

-3. Location-Based Weather Data:
+3. Location-Based Weather Data 🗺️📍:
 Search weather details by entering latitude and longitude coordinates for any location, providing accurate and up-to-date weather information.

-4. Three-Day Weather Forecast:
+4. Three-Day Weather Forecast 🌫️📆:
 Display a three-day weather forecast for the selected location, enabling users to plan their activities with ease.

-5. Seven-Day Extended Forecast:
+5. Seven-Day Extended Forecast 📆:
 Users can click "View More" to access a full week's weather forecast for a comprehensive outlook.

-6. Attractive User Interface:
+6. Attractive User Interface 📱:
 The application boasts a visually appealing and user-friendly interface designed to enhance the user experience.

 ## Technologies Used: